Loading

 “Venues having to charge ridiculous prices for bands to put on a show to guarantee money to pay staff because.”

-Jimmy Gigs said: “It’s a new frontier.”
+Jimmy Gigs says: “It’s a new frontier.”

 Main picture: Facebook.